 I bet this notice in your GA tool has already annoyed you a little.
 Ever wondered why on earth should you ever switch to Google Analytics 4?
 Then this article is for you.

-Getting used to the new Analytics, I wanted to spot some benefits of Google Analytics 4 and figure out how to use it for SEO in a new way.
+Getting used to the new Analytics, I wanted to spot some benefits of Google Analytics 4 and figure out how to use it for SEO together with SEO tools in a new way.
 Since all the information may seem overwhelming, it’s split into Q&As, with an overview of the main differences between UA and GA4.
 Enjoy!

 Google Analytics 4 is a web analytics service to measure traffic, conversions, and user behavior across websites and apps.
 The old version of analytics from Google, known as Universal Analytics, has been in use since 2005.
 Almost two years ago, Google announced its plans to sunset Universal Analytics and invited its users to switch to Google Analytics 4.